iMu21/CLiCSForecast/README.md

 # Navigate to the project directory
 cd CLiCSForecast

-# Create and activate a virtual environment
+# Create a virtual environment
 python -m venv venv

+# Activate virtual environment
 venv\Scripts\activate  # On Windows
 # OR
 source venv/bin/activate  # On Unix or MacOS